 How to Use Shatavari

-Shatavari can be taken as a powder or in tablet form.
+Shatavari can be taken as a powder, in a tablet form, or as a liquid extract.
 Ayurveda prefers the powder form of herbs because tasting the herb starts the digestive process and sends signals to the body to initiate the body’s own supportive mechanisms.
-Shatavari powder (about ½ to 1 tsp for starters) is traditionally taken mixed in a glass of warm milk, with honey or sugar if desired.
+Shatavari powder (about 1/4 to 1/2 teaspoon for starters) is traditionally taken mixed in a glass of warm milk, with honey, or sugar (sucanat) if desired.
 It can also be mixed with ghee, or actually cooked into an herbalized ghee, to reap its building and nourishing benefits.4 Shatavari tablets can be easier to use for those who desire the convenience of a tablet (traveling, on the go, at the office), or do not like the taste of the powder.
 You can still follow the tablets with a glass of warm milk if desired, or take with warm water.
+Liquid extract is also available and provides an alternative method of taking ashwagandha.
+It's convenient, easy to assimilate, and has a long shelf life.
 Banyan Botanicals prefers tablets over capsules as there is still some mild tasting of the herb that occurs.
 Taste starts the digestive process, and sends signals to the body as to what to expect, already initiating your body’s own inner pharmacy.

 While there are not a lot of recent studies done in the West with Asparagus racemosus, a good review of available studies can be found at the following links: